• Menu

 This version we see above is the Widow’s Peak Jelly Roll haircut but you can definitely sport it if you have a normal hairline with no problems.

-29. Elephant Trunk Hairstyle
+29. Elephant Trunk Hairstyles for Men

-Elephant Trunk Hairstyle
+a man with Elephant Trunk Hairstyle inside a barbershop

 Source